 Niacin (By mouth)

-Lowers cholesterol and triglyceride levels in the blood and treats niacin deficiency (pellagra).
-Also reduces heart attack risk and narrowing of the arteries in people who have heart disease.
-This medicine is a vitamin (B3).
+Treats high cholesterol and triglyceride levels and niacin deficiency.
+Also reduces heart attack risk and slows narrowing of the arteries.

 How to Use This Medicine:

-- It is best to take this medicine at bedtime with a low-fat meal or snack.
+- Take this medicine at bedtime with a low-fat snack.
+This will help decrease stomach upset.

-- Swallow the extended-release capsule or extended-release tablet whole.
-Do not crush, break, or chew.
+- Extended-release tablet or capsule: Swallow whole.
+Do not crush, break, or chew it.